PFAS regulations in the EU: overview of restrictions by product category

 * In addition to these, the category covers European sprat, flounder, grey mullet, horse mackerel, pilchard, sea catfish, sea lamprey, tench, vendace, silverly lightfish, and wolf fish.

-PFAS prohibited in cosmetics
+Restrictions on PFAS in cosmetics

 Several PFAS compounds are listed as prohibited substances in the consolidated version of the EU Cosmetics Regulation.
 If any of these substances are found, even in trace quantities, the manufacturer has to prove that their presence is technically unavoidable.
 Otherwise, the product may not be sold in the EU.